lucasb-eyer/sws/README.md

 - The `FinalConfig` has a nice pretty printer when cast to string or printed.
 - When a dict is assigned to a `Config` field, it's turned into a `Config`.
-- After finalization, values which are collections turn into tuples, sets become frozensets, and dicts don't exist.
 - You cannot set a group to a value or vice-versa, i.e. no `c.model = "vit"` followed by `c.model.depth = 4` or vice-versa.
 - Cycles in computed callables are detected and raise an exception at `finalize`.
-- Callables are invoked as `callable(c=...)`; so the argument _has_ to be called `c`.
-  This is meant to help catch the mistake of forgetting `Fn(...)` when wanting to assign callables as actual values.
-- I hope to remove this requirement soon, but for now, even during commandline overrides, assigning a callable needs to be `Fn`-wrapped:
-  `'log_fn=Fn(lambda s: print(f"Log: {s}"))'`.

 # Installing
 ```bash